RWS/studio-api-docs/apiconcepts/projectautomation/adding_translation_memories.md

 ```
 ***

-Adding SDL BeGlobal Community Machine Translation Provider
+Adding  BeGlobal Community Machine Translation Provider
 --
-SDL BeGlobal Translation Provider is a free machine translation service provided by SDL for Studio customers.
+ BeGlobal Translation Provider is a free machine translation service provided by RWS for Studio customers.
 The URI should be in the form:

 beglobalcommunity://